157 Days on the Road

 As we move around the 15,000sqm space, the exhibition turns into a street of the early years with New Zealand icons like Four Square supermarket with a vintage Four Square truck parked outside.
 There’s also a “people-friendly” police truck which Robin doesn’t hesitate to jump in and blow the siren.
-We also pass a vintage cinema and have a sneak peak into Bill Richardson’s workshop, where he used to tinker with his collection of old cars.
+We also pass a vintage cinema and have a sneak peek into Bill Richardson’s workshop, where he used to tinker with his collection of old cars.

 Information signs around the collection tell us more about Bill Richardson, who started his collection in 1967 collecting more than 150 vehicles before his passing in 2005.
 His family still continue the collection which has allowed it to grow to this mammoth Transport World that we are seeing today!